heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The waters are stilled, and the Ashen House an empty chamber of stone. the sky coruscant with unfamiliar stars
+Ȣ. The waters are stilled; the Ashen House an empty box of stone. the sky coruscant with unfamiliar stars
 Its genius loci has deserted it.
 Rev. Dewar holds her hand.